The Quickstart Guide to Ross Rifles is now available on DriveThruRPG.com! Download your copy here!

 This game is structured around life in the trenches and the dangers of no man’s land.
 The horrors of war and the threat of shell shock have profound effects on the narrative.
 Action in Ross Rifles is structured around our mechanics of “gaining ground” in no man’s land – an objective based means of measuring success, scaffolding action storytelling, and visualizing the flow of war.
 This way, Ross Rifles effectively bridges the gap between highly structured, combat-oriented RPGs such as D&D and the reflexive, narrative-focused simplicity of Powered by the Apocalypse games.

 We are currently in the process of writing and playtesting the game.
 At the moment, we are actively engaging with veterans, historians, museums, and anthropologists to ensure that the content of the game is respectful and accurate.
-The purpose of Ross Rifles is to allow players to understand what life was really like in the trenches, so that we may never forget the lives of the soldiers who fought there.
-Playtesting is currently being conducted locally in Toronto, with documents soon to be circulated via drivethrurpg.com to the public for wider testing by the end of December.
+The purpose of Ross Rifles is to educate players on the realities of trench warfare and complicate our understandings of what "Canadian" meant in the early 20th century.